Foreign Assets Schedule in Income tax return

 ➢ Table B – Financial interest in any entity outside India

-➢ Table C - Details of Immovable Property held (including any beneficial interest) at any time during the calendar year ending on 31st December 2022
+➢ Table C – Details of Immovable Property held (including any beneficial interest) at any time during the calendar year ending on 31st December 2023

-➢ Table D - Details of any other Capital Asset held (including any beneficial interest) at any time during the calendar year ending on 31st December 2022
+➢ Table D – Details of any other Capital Asset held (including any beneficial interest) at any time during the calendar year ending on 31st December 2023

-➢ Table E – Any other account located outside India in which you are a signing authority (which is not reported in tables A1 to D)
+➢ Table E – Any other account located outside India in which you are a signing authority. (which is not reported in tables A1 to D)

 ➢ Table F – Trust created outside India in which you are a trustee, a beneficiary or settlor

-➢ Table G – Any other income derived from any foreign source (which is not reported in tables A1 to F and income under the head business or profession)
+➢ Table G – Any other income derived from any foreign source. (which is not reported in tables A1 to F and income under the head business or profession)

 Time period to look into for reporting this schedule:

-Penalties for Non-Disclosure
+Penalties for Non-Disclosure of Foreign asset schedule

 Failure to disclose foreign assets and income can lead to significant penalties.
 The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015, imposes a penalty of Rs 10 Lakh for non-compliance.
 Avoiding this penalty is crucial for all taxpayers.